raibisch/TibberPulse2Marstek/readme.md

 ![screenshot](pict/tibber_pulse_bridge.png) **<-->** ![screenshot](pict/marstek_app.png)

 This solution is running on a ESP8255, ESP32, ESP32-S2 or -S3 Microcontroller.
-* You need no additional hardware ...without any soldering.
+* You need no additional hardware interface  ... works without any external adapter.
 * You need not a Tibber contract...but works with contract ! (only the Tiber-Pulse-Bridge Hardware)

 **based on the great work of:**